homeveg/nuctools/README.md

 -------------------------------------------------------------------
 ### Running NucTools

-One can devide the NucTools pipeline to 3 major steps: (1) prepare input OCC files (2) calculate aggregate profiles and alligned occupancy matrixes (3) followup analysis and results visualization.
+One can divide the NucTools pipeline to 3 major steps: (1) prepare input OCC files (2) calculate aggregate profiles and alligned occupancy matrixes (3) followup analysis and results visualization.
 For the moment we don't have a wrapper to run all 3 steps automatically so, each step should be executed separately and, in turn, consists of several intermediate steps.

 We will provide a testing BAM file, command line bash file, and example output in ./test.
 Below is a set of commands that runs "test.bam" through NucTools pipeline: